|

 music closely related to the phenomenon of similarity that are

 based on the variation principle.
-The term “variation
+The term variation

-piece of music, or entire pieces, to each other and hence
+a piece of music, or entire pieces, to each other and hence

 experience similarity relations.
 Although no formalized